 I’m proud to be an alumnus of Judson University.
 I’m really saddened that the school’s theatre program waned for a while and am encouraged that it shows signs of life once more.
 What I have learned I’ve tried to pass on to my own children.
 Study what you love.
 Follow your passion.
 It will serve you well wherever life’s road takes you.

-Tom Vander Well graduated from Judson University with a degree in Speech/Theatre in 1988.
-He is currently partner and Vice-President of c wenger group, a consulting firm specializing in customer satisfaction research and call quality assessment (e.g. “your call may be monitored to ensure quality service”) where Tom has worked for over 20 years.
-Tom has been “waiting for Guffman” for the over ten years and served as President of Union Street Players, the award-winning community theatre in Pella, Iowa for a decade.
-There he has been producer, director, actor and writer.
+Tom Vander Well graduated from Judson University earning a B.A. degree in Communications Arts with an emphasis in Speech/Theatre in 1988.
+He is currently President and CEO of Intelligentics, a market research and QA firm specializing in customer satisfaction research and call quality assessment (e.g. “your call may be monitored to ensure quality service”) where Tom has worked for 25 years.
+Tom found himself “waiting for Guffman” for over ten years and he served as President of Union Street Players, the award-winning community theatre in Pella, Iowa from 2005-2017.
+During that tenure he served as producer, director, actor and writer.
 He has also performed for Central College, the Pella Opera House, and the Pella Shakespeare Company.
 His play Ham Buns and Potato Saladwas presented at the Missouri Playwrights Workshop at the University of Missouri and an April 2014 premiere in Pella has been followed with subsequent area productions.
+His play Letters from Pella was presented at an international academic conference honoring Hendrik P. Scholte in 2018 and will be published in a subsequent academic journal with content from the conference.

 Wendy and I have been trying to get to Michigan for the past few years to see our friends there.
 Wendy’s former roomie and bridesmaid, Jodi, and her husband Judd live just outside of Grand Rapids.
 Judd pastors a church there.
 One of my best friends and best man, Dave, and his wife Maria live in Grand Rapids and teach at Grand Valley State.